 The statistics speak for themselves as Sainsbury’s takes a clear lead with the number of video’s, the number of views and the number of subscribers, beating all the other big four supermarkets added together.
 Digging beneath the surface we can see that one of the reasons for Sainsbury’s success is the fantastic 2014 Christmas advert about World War One, which achieved over 13.7m views alone.

-Sainsbury’s takes the lead again, in the Google + heat
+Sainsbury’s takes the lead again, in the Google + heat of Supermarket Online Presence

-Whilst Google + has not never received the attention that Facebook, Twitter and Linkedin have enjoyed, you have to respect this piece of social media because it must be only time before the geniuses at Google fix their social media platform and maybe, just maybe, eclipse the others.
+Whilst Google + has never received the attention that Facebook, Twitter and Linkedin have enjoyed, you have to respect this piece of social media because it must be only time before the geniuses at Google fix their social media platform and maybe, just maybe, eclipse the others.
 Using the power of Google and Youtube behind Google +, success must be on the horizon!

 - Asda – Followers n/a, views 3.4m, and posting 5 times per week.